4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Adaptability – You can adapt your implementation plan based on your budget, investing more time and dollars into critical functions and using a big-bang launch for less essential departments to reduce costs.

-- Customizable plans – Every step of the process is customized to suit the needs of your business, account for risks, and consider the concerns of your team.
+- Customizable plans – Every step of the process is tailored to your business's needs, accounts for risks, and addresses your team's concerns.

 - Space and time to determine needs – A customized rollout can allow you more time to ensure you get exactly what you need from the new system, no more, no less.